OutwardBuckle/OpenSCAD-Bulk-Export/README.md

 # Bulk export via OpenSCAD command line & PowerShell

-Download the .ps1 file, right click it and select Run With PowerShell.
+Download OpenSCAD_Bulk_Export_0-AIO.ps1 file, right click it and select Run With PowerShell.
 It will:

 1. Prompt you for
     - a .CSV file